 - Grants are awarded on the basis of merit.
-In most instances, ULRF applications will be reviewed by two Reviewers who are members of the SOURCE College of Reviewers.
-Panel Members will be selected from the SOURCE College of Peer Reviewers based on key words provided by applicant and the research area and expertise of the Reviewer.
+In most instances, ULRF applications will be reviewed by two Reviewers who are members of the Multidisciplinary Review Committee.
 Due to limits on funding availability, appeals will not be considered.

 - Proposals involving student participation are given priority.
 If student participation is not possible, it is strongly suggested that a brief justification be provided.

 The ULRF awards will be allocated between Emerging and Established Scholars, according to tri-agency definitions.
 The number of each type of applicant to be funded will be considered annually based upon the number of applications, budget allocation to the competition, and the quality of submitted applications.

 Emerging Scholar: An emerging scholar is someone who has not yet had the opportunity to establish an extensive record of research achievement, but is in the process of building one.
 Applicants identifying themselves as an Emerging Scholar must demonstrate that they have not applied successfully as the Principal Investigator or Project Director for a research grant offered through Social Sciences & Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC), or the Canadian Institutes of Health Research (CIHR).

 In addition, Emerging Scholars must meet at least one of the following criteria: